Nickey line: Toponymy

-The spelling of the line's name is recorded as appearing as "Nickey" on signs and tickets for special trains and in the local press; when the line was converted to a cycle path, the signs which were erected omitted the "e" in the legend "Nicky Line Footpath and Cycleway".
-The line is commemorated in the modern Marlowes pedestrianisation scheme by a children's playground train and a sign labelled "Nicky Line Halt", though no such named station ever existed.
+The spelling of the line's name is recorded as appearing as "Nickey" on signs and tickets for special trains and in the local press; when the line was converted to a shared-use path, the signs which were erected omitted the "e" in the legend "Nicky Line Footpath and Cycleway".
+The line is commemorated in the modern Marlowes pedestrianisation scheme by a children's playground train and a sign labelled Nicky Line Halt, though no such named station ever existed.